matiasbayas/website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Zurich
+  - name: University of Zürich
     url: "https://www.econ.uzh.ch/en.html"

 # Short bio (displayed in user profile at end of posts)